 - Alumni Scholarship Endowment Program The AEF began an Alumni Scholarship Endowment Program in February of 2008.
 The monies raised for the program are used to fund an endowment where earnings are awarded to seniors in AISD in the form of college scholarships.
 The amount of the scholarships varies depending on the donations and earnings from investments.
-The AEF collects all donations, writes all acknowledgements, and administers all scholarships following the guidelines established for past AEF scholarships and all activities to promote the program for a 1 % fee of the donations.
-The remaining funds are sent to the Community Foundation of Abilene for investment and remain there as a permanent (asset) endowment for future scholarships. - AHS and CHS Alumni Scholarship Funds Funds in the AEF Alumni Scholarship Endowment Program are designated as \$23,117 to Cooper High School and \$27,631 to Abilene High School for scholarships.
+The AEF collects all donations, writes all acknowledgements, and administers all scholarships following the guidelines established for past AEF scholarships.
+The remaining funds are sent to the Community Foundation of Abilene for investment and remain there as a permanent (asset) endowment for future scholarships.
+They are the AHS and CHS Alumni Scholarship Endowed Funds, further details below. - AHS and CHS Alumni Endowed Scholarship Funds Funds in the AEF Alumni Scholarship Endowment Program are designated to Cooper High School and to Abilene High School for scholarships.
 The AHS and CHS funds consist of permanently restricted donations as well as board restricted funds.
-Other funds added to the program will be shared equally by both unless restricted by the donor. - Meta Keith Scholarship Fund This is a donor-directed memorial scholarship fund to be given as renewable scholarships each year for four years, beginning in the 2012 fall semester. - AEF Young Masters Program The AEF Young Masters Juried Art Exhibition for Advanced Placement Art students celebrates young master artists and their dedicated teachers for demonstrating excellence in artistic education with a quality museum art exhibition.
-The Young Masters exhibition extends the supporting role of the AEF with AISD, and will impact the future of not only the students selected for the show, but all advanced placement art students by inspiring them to reach their full potential.
-Additionally, it provides students acclamation that may further enhance opportunities for acceptance into higher education art programs.
-Scholarship winners are selected by a professional artist, as well as other non-scholarship recognition categories.
+Other funds added to the program will be shared equally by both unless restricted by the donor or school reunion class. - Royce Curtis Excellence in Education Endowed Scholarship Fund During their 20th class reunion, the Class of 1993 announced a scholarship fund which will help future Eagles reach their goals of a college education in honor of Royce Curtis who served as the AHS principal for 14 years.
+This fund, which was established by Dr. Bracken and Mrs. Joana Kolle from a restricted donation of \$50,000, honors his legacy at Abilene High by awarding a deserving college-bound Abilene High School senior with a scholarship.
+The Kolle Class Endowed Scholarship was renamed to the Royce Curtis Excellence in Education Endowed Scholarship in the summer of 2013.

-- Donations for Other Scholarships Funds for the Royce Curtis Excellence in Education Endowed Scholarship are from a restricted donation for an endowed scholarship by Bracken Kolle of \$50,000.
-The scholarship is to be awarded at a future date when enough funds are added that will provide spin off to support a scholarship to an AHS senior.
-The Kolle Class Endowed Scholarship was renamed to the Royce Curtis Excellence in Education Endowed Scholarship in the summer of 2013. - AEF Donor Directed Scholarships are given by donors for specific scholarships for students at both AHS and CHS.
+- Meta Alice Keith Bratten Scholarship Fund This is a donor-directed memorial scholarship fund to be given as renewable scholarships each year for four years.
+It first began in the 2012 fall semester.
+It is restricted to an Abilene High School graduating senior. - AEF Young Masters Juried Art Exhibition Program Scholarships The exhibition provides students acclamation that may further enhance opportunities for acceptance into higher education art programs.
+Scholarship winners are selected by a professional artist, as well as other non-scholarship recognition categories. - AEF Donor Directed Scholarships are given by donors for specific scholarships for students at AHS, CHS and ATEMS High Schools.
 These scholarships vary in criteria and amount as per the request of the donor. - Abilene Education Foundation also raises funds for AEF Scholarships on an annual basis.